SamukthaV/Solio1_RadCam_fusion/Instructions.md

-## This instruction manual helps the users to run Collision warning system in autonomous vehicles provided the sensors and the connections are made as mentioned in  [src](https://github.com/username/repo-name/tree/main/src](https://github.com/SamukthaV/Solio1_RadCam_fusion/tree/main/Hardware%20setup)
+## This instruction manual helps the users to run Collision warning system in autonomous vehicles provided the sensors and the connections are made as mentioned in [Folder Name](https://github.com/SamukthaV/Solio1_RadCam_fusion/tree/main/Hardware%20setup)